Airbus, French exporters reel as U.S. tariffs loom in subsidy row

 “So far, unfortunately, the U.S. has not said that they are willing to negotiate, at least not until they have imposed their tariffs, which they are likely to do quite soon,” she said.

 The EU trade chief said any EU-U.S. agreement could serve as a template for others to follow to create a level playing field.

 “We also know other big players in the world, such as Russia and China but also others, are also subsidizing their civil aircraft industry,” she said.

-Western officials who have tried to explore a compromise in the past believe any new funding agreement must set an example for China, whose own rapid aerospace growth with state backing is viewed as a worrying threat by the two Western giants.
+Western officials who have tried to explore a compromise in the past believe any new funding agreement must set an example for China, whose own rapid aerospace growth with state backing is viewed as a worrying threat by the two Western plane giants.

-Additional reporting by Josephine Mason, Andrea Shalal and Stephanie Nebehay; editing by Jason Neely and David Evans
+Additional reporting by Josephine Mason, Andrea Shalal, Stephanie Nebehay, Thomas Escritt; editing by Jason Neely and David Evans